 Shark livers contain an oil, known as squalene, that is highly regarded for its moisturizing and restorative properties.
-Squalene (and its derivative, squalane) increase the spreadability and absorption of creams and lotions.
-It’s proven ability to prevent moisture loss, restore fine lines, and help in the prevention of wrinkles makes it a highly sought after ingredient, especially for high-end facial cosmetics.
+Squalene (and its derivative, squalane) increases the spreadability and absorption of creams and lotions, and has been proven to prevent moisture loss, diminish the appearance of fine lines, and help in the prevention of wrinkles.
+These qualities make it a highly sought after ingredient, especially for high-end facial cosmetics.

-Also a favored emollient used in sunscreen, foundation, face moisturizers, lipstick, eye makeup, tanning oil, and many other products, squalene has been finding its way into everyday cosmetics for years - but at a huge, deadly cost most consumers remain unaware of.
+As a favored emollient for sunscreen, foundation, face moisturizer, lipstick, eye makeup, tanning oil, and many other products, squalene has found its way into every corner of the personal care industry — but at a huge, deadly cost of which many consumers remain unaware.

-Most fish have a gas-filled organ, known as a swim bladder, that helps them maintain buoyancy in the ocean, preventing them from sinking.
+Most fish have a gas-filled organ, known as a swim bladder, that helps them maintain buoyancy in the ocean.
 Deep-sea sharks (those living in ocean depths of 300 to 1,500 metres), however, do not have a swim bladder.
-Instead, they posses an oily liver that allows them to achieve neutral buoyancy without having to expend a lot of energy.
-(The high concentration of oil — a whopping 96% of which is squalene, specifically — makes the shark’s liver less dense than water.)
-Depending on the species, a shark's liver can comprise up to 20% of its body weight.
-Consequently, this puts a huge target on their back as a prime source for squalene.
+Instead, they possess an oily liver that allows them to achieve neutral buoyancy without having to expend a lot of energy (the high concentration of oil — a whopping 96% of which is squalene, specifically — makes the shark’s liver less dense than water).
+Depending on the species, a shark's liver can comprise up to 20% of its body weight— that’s a lot of oil.
+(1)

 “Consumers deserve the full information to make educated decisions about what they put into – or onto – their bodies.
 Many people are completely unaware that the cosmetics industry is a major source of fishing pressure on deep-sea sharks.
 Yet, given the choice, who would opt for cosmetics made from vulnerable sharks, especially when plant-based alternatives are available?” says Oceana’s shark expert, Dr. Allison Perry.

 Until laws are passed to ensure squalane-based products are accurately labeled, it’s up to us as consumers to thoroughly research the products we buy.
-If squalene or squalane is listed - look for the words '100% plant-derived,' or 'vegetable based'.
+If squalene or squalane is listed - look for the words '100% plant-derived,' or 'vegetable based.'
 If the label doesn’t indicate the component’s source, reach out to the company and ask.
 Consumers should also be aware that in more than 80% of the creams containing shark squalane, the squalane is a blend of plant and shark origin.
 (1)